-OPEN BLACK, DISPLAYED AT ALL STATIONS – The session has been stopped; all cars must stop racing, and proceed directly and immediately to the pits, exercising extreme caution.
+OPEN BLACK, DISPLAYED AT ALL STATIONS (BLACK FLAG ALL) – The session has been stopped; all cars must stop racing, no passing, and proceed directly and immediately to the pits, exercising extreme caution.
 This flag will be displayed with an ‘ALL’ sign at the Starter’s stand and the sign may also be shown at station(s) elsewhere on the course.

 G. MECHANICAL BLACK FLAG (Black with Orange Ball)

 Displayed from the Starter’s stand with a number board indicating the car number.
 There is a mechanical problem with the car.
 Proceed directly to your pit or the location designated by the Chief Steward or event chair.
 DO NOT TAKE ANOTHER LAP.

 Note: This flag and number board may also be displayed at station(s) elsewhere on the course (designated black flag station).
 The driver should acknowledge this flag when shown.

 Displayed at Finish to indicate that the session is finished.
 Continue cautiously to the pits.

 Note: The checkered flag may be displayed at a station other than Start/Finish during practice sessions only at the discretion of the stewards.